MinnPost/minnpost-elections-dashboard/README.md

 1. Install `git`
 1. Get the code: `git clone https://github.com/MinnPost/minnpost-scraper-mn-election-results.git`
 1. Change the directory: `cd minnpost-scraper-mn-election-results`
+1. Create a `.env` file based on the repository's `.env-example` file in the root of your project.
-1. `pipenv install`
+1. `pipenv install` and `pipenv shell`
-1. Run a scraper process (see above).
+1. Run a scraper process (see below section on Scraping data).
 1. Run basic API server; this should not be run on production; it is meant for local development: `python deploy/local_server.py`
   * This creates a basic endpoint server at http://localhost:5000/.
-1. Create a `.env` file based on the repository's `.env-example` file in the root of your project.

 ### Local setup for Postgres